skx/evalfilter/README.md

         {"Jenny", 26},
     }

-You can filter the list based upon the length of their name via a filter-script like this:
+You can filter the list based upon the length of their name via a script such as this:

     // Example filter - we only care about people with "long" names. if ( len(Name) > 4 ) { return true ; }